-To speak with a registered nurse case manager Monday through Friday, excluding holidays, select the appropriate phone number from the chart in the previous column.
-Please call between 8 a.m. and 5 p.m.
-(EST).
+You can talk with a registered nurse case manager Monday through Friday from 8 a.m. to 5 p.m.
+(ET).
+You'll find their number in the chart on page 7.

-"How do I get care and coverage when I am away from home?"
+How do I get care and coverage when I am away from home?

-If you get sick or are in an accident while away from home, call Customer Care for help locating a network doctor or hospital, or use our Find a Provider tool on My Health Plan or our mobile app.
-If you need to be admitted to a hospital, your provider should call the Provider Calls phone number on your ID card before your stay.
+If you get sick or are in an accident while away from home, use our Find a Provider tool on My Health Plan or our mobile app, or call Customer Care, for help finding a network doctor or hospital.
 If your condition is a medical emergency, go to the nearest emergency room or, if necessary, call 911.

 If you are a member of an HMO plan or EPO plan, you only have out-of-network coverage for emergency services.
-You will be responsible for paying all other out-of-network charges in full.
+You will be responsible for paying all non-emergency out-of-network charges in full.

-"What is an advance directive (e.g., Living Will, Power of Attorney, Do Not Resuscitate)?"
+What is an advance directive (e.g., Living Will, Power of Attorney, Do Not Resuscitate)?

 An advance directive is a legal document used to tell doctors, hospital personnel, your family or your representative what kind of care you want to receive if you become unconscious or unable to communicate.
 There are three types of advance directives: Living Will, Healthcare Power of Attorney and Do Not Resuscitate (DNR) order.
-For more information about how to set up an advance directive, contact the National Hospice and Palliative Care Organization (NHPCO) by phone at 1-800-658-8898, or online at nhpco.org.
+For more information about setting up an advance directive, contact the National Alliance for Care at Home at allianceforcareathome.org or nhpco.org.

-"Where do I find a claim form and how do I submit a claim?"
+Where do I find a claim form and how do I submit a claim?